Gymnasium (Germany): Athletics

-Students from all grades are required to take physical education classes.
+Students from all years are required to take physical education classes.
 Most gymnasia have sports teams.
 Sports often include soccer, badminton, table tennis, rowing and field hockey.

 Most gymnasia offer students the opportunity to participate in sport-related outings.
-In the summer months, they have the opportunity to enjoy rowing trips or sailing and in winter months, they may go skiing.
+In the summer months, they have the opportunity to enjoy rowing trips or sailing, and in the winter months, they may go skiing.
 Students are not required to participate, but teachers see the trips as good for building character and leadership skills and encourage students to participate.
 As a rule, most of these trips come with fees.
-A school "Förderverein" (booster club) pays for those wishing to attend, but unable to afford the fee.
+A school "Förderverein" (booster club) pays for those who wish to attend but are unable to afford the fee.

 Social clubs

-Brass-band of the gymnasium in Gütersloh, 2006.
+Brass band of the gymnasium in Gütersloh, 2006.
 The students are wearing traditional uniforms and caps.

 Most gymnasia offer social and academic clubs.
 Most traditional among these (sports excepted) are drama, journalism (i. e. producing a Schülerzeitung) and choir.
 However, chess, photography, debating, improv, environmentalism, additional math, experimental physics, IT classes, etc. can also be found.

 Some gymnasia require students to participate in at least one club (of the student's choosing), but in most cases, participation is voluntary.

 Exchange visits

-It has become increasingly common for gymnasium students to spend some time attending school in another country.
-Very popular destinations are English-speaking countries such as the US, Great Britain, Canada and Ireland; however, as it is increasingly difficult to find partner schools in English-speaking countries (high demand, little supply, among other things because of the limited importance of German lessons) even countries whose language is not taught at all are visited.
+It has become increasingly common for gymnasium students to spend some time studying abroad.
+Very popular destinations are English-speaking countries such as the US, Great Britain, Canada, and Ireland; however, as it is increasingly difficult to find partner schools in English-speaking countries (high demand, little supply, among other things, because of the limited importance of German lessons), even countries whose language is not taught at all are visited.
 While this is not required, it is encouraged.
-Some pupils might go a year or half a year abroad (and are granted some time to catch up with their studies at home), while the more general thing is an organized stay of 2–4 weeks in either country in a group of 20+ students with two teachers (who are, naturally, dispensed from every-day duties during the time).
+Some pupils might go abroad for a year or half a year (and are granted time to catch up on their studies at home).
+At the same time, the more general option is an organized stay of 2–4 weeks in either country, in a group of 20+ students with two teachers (who are naturally dispensed from everyday duties during the stay).

 Dress code

 Gymnasium students wearing traditional caps in 1904.
 Wearing them was seen not as a liability, but a privilege.

-Students at the Heinrich-Böll-Gymnasium (Ludwigshafen) can wear a t-shirt that says "Reading endangers stupidity" (it resembles the German warning label on cigarettes).
+Students at the Heinrich-Böll-Gymnasium (Ludwigshafen) can wear a T-shirt that says "Reading endangers stupidity" (it resembles the German warning label on cigarettes).

 Generally, gymnasia have no school uniforms or official dress codes.
 However, students may be expected to dress modestly and tastefully.
-Some gymnasia offer branded shirts, but students are allowed to choose whether or not to wear them.
-For specific school events (like the Abitur ball) students attending them may be expected to wear formal dress, usually consisting of dresses for women and blazer and tie for men, but even this is no longer the case for every gymnasium.
+Some gymnasia offer branded shirts, but students may choose whether to wear them.
+For specific school events (like the Abitur ball), students attending them may be expected to wear formal dress, usually consisting of dresses for women and a blazer and tie for men.
+Still, even this is no longer the case for every gymnasium.

-In the past, Gymnasiasten wore a traditional cap, marking them as a gymnasium student.
+In the past, Gymnasiasten wore a traditional cap, identifying them as gymnasium students.
 The colour of the cap differed by gymnasium and grade.
 In case of the Ludwig Meyn Gymnasium in Uetersen, for example, in 1920: